gl551b/JustIT-Graduation/README.md

 When I eventually found a new planet it felt like I had also discovered my superpower.
 That feeling of finding hidden patterns is what I want my career to be about!
 This is also when I learnt that I'm a naturally very methodical person and that my key strengths are problem solving and finding patterns.
-That's also what led me to the Data Analyst Bootcamp at Just IT.
 In terms of my professional experience, I started as a Data Science Intern, analysing satellite data for environmental research, I then progressed to a role as a Data Engineer at Quantexa, where I gained exposure to big data.<br>
 <br>